Logiqx/gps-details/docs/devices/motion/rate/walking/README.md

 A walker / runner is unlikely to be interested in measuring their arm speed, but this does illustrate why a higher logging rate can be important.

 If you want to record accurate speed data for jerky motion, then you must choose a suitable logging frequency.

-My original working notes were as follows:

-- Arm swings captured by 5 Hz
-- Nyquist observations
-  - Beating apparent in 2Hz
-  - Misleading sinusoid in 1Hz data

-- GPX files for 1 Hz and 2 Hz have near identical sinusoids
-  - True for both hands, but perhaps a little better for 801 and 802